LLNL/mstk-docker/README.md

     - ubuntu_16_04 (Ubuntu 16.04, default)
     - centos (CentOS 7)
     - debian (Debian 8)

-- You can specify the version of the toolkit you would like to use.
-This is only available when building an image and you must have a corresponding zip file in the Toolkit_zip_files folder.
-Current default is v1.4.
-For example:

-    `./docker-build.sh -t 1.3`

 #### Run a custom container and load a custom script